HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 apiVersion: "v1"
 kind: "Secret"
 data:
   # Required attribute.
-The user name can contain only lowercase alphabets, numbers, underscores and dollar sign with max length of 63 characters .
+The user name can begin with lowercase alphabets or underscore and can contain only lowercase alphabets, numbers, underscore or dollar sign with max length of 63 characters.
   username: <username>
   # Required attribute
   password: <password>